Lesson 4: Probabilistic Models of Uncertainty

 To build her seawall, the mayor must first resolve a very basic issue: Just how tall should the seawall be?
 As an elected politician, dependant for her job on campaign contributions from wealthy city residents and on votes from everyone else, this question is critical.
 The cost to taxpayers of the seawall will be exorbitant, and these costs will rise with the height of the wall.
 The mayor, then, will want to build the wall just high enough to keep the city dry most of the time, and no higher.
 So how high is that?
 This is a difficult question to answer, because no one can know how strong the hurricanes that pass near the city will be in any given year.
 A seawall too tall, on the one hand, will be more than is needed against the relatively small storms of most years.
 A seawall too short, on the other hand, will fail in the face of a large storm.

 To depict the mayor’s choice and its stakes, we’ll use a probabilistic model of uncertainty.
 Suppose that the city’s historical records show that in most years, no storm pushes the river’s waters above their normal level.
 Storms that push the river about one-half a meter above its normal level, on the other hand, occur occasionally.
 Storms flooding the river to a level about one meter occur somewhat less frequently than that.
 Storms pushing the river to one-and-one-half meters above normal occur less frequently than that, and so on up to the rarest event, which has occurred only once in recorded history and in which the rivers surges to three meters above its normal level.
-Thus, supposing that surges in the river’s level continue to occur at roughly the frequency of those surges seen in the past, the relatively likelihood in any given year with which the river will rise to each possible height above its normal level looks something like this:
+Thus, supposing that surges in the river’s level continue to occur at roughly the frequency of those surges seen in the past, the relative likelihood in any given year with which the river will rise to each possible height above its normal level looks something like this:

-The key idea this graph depicts – and the key idea that probabilistic models of uncertainty depict in general – is that it is possible to be uncertain which of a set of events will occur, yet to have definite beliefs about the relative likelihoods of each of those events.
+The key idea this graph depicts – and the key idea that probabilistic models of uncertainty depict in general – is that it is possible to be uncertain about which of a set of events will occur, yet to have definite beliefs about the relative likelihoods of each of those events.
 Our imaginary mayor, for instance, does not know how high the river will rise in any given year after she constructs her seawall.
-But she knows how likely a surge in the river’s level of any given height is to occur relative to a surge of any other height.
-Examining the figure above, for instance, you can see that she knows that the river surging to one meter above its usual level is about twice as likely as the river surging two meters above its usual level.
+But she has definite beliefs about how likely a surge in the river’s level of any given height is to occur relative to a surge of any other height.
+Examining the figure above, for instance, you can see that she believes that the river surging to one meter above its usual level is about twice as likely as the river surging two meters above its usual level.

-Superimposing our graph of the relatively likelihoods of river levels of different heights on our cartoon sketch of the mayor and her city helps to clarify the implications for decision making of the information about relatively likelihoods that a probabilistic model depicts.
+Superimposing our graph of the relative likelihoods of river levels of different heights on our cartoon sketch of the mayor and her city helps to clarify the implications for decision making of the information about relatively likelihoods that a probabilistic model depicts.
 Recalling that our mayor needs to decide how high to build her seawall, consider the choice between a seawall just tall enough to protect the city from a one-meter surge in the river versus a seawall just tall enough to protect the city from a two-meter surge, like this:

 Notice that a difference in performance between these two seawalls only occurs in very particular circumstances – i.e. when a storm raises the level of the river either 1.5 or 2 meters above its typical level.
 In contrast, surges smaller than one meter and surges larger than two meters result in the same outcome regardless of which of these two possible walls are built.
 So, in choosing between a one-meter a two-meter wall, what really matters to the mayor is how likely a surge of 1.5 or 2 meters is.
 If surges in that narrow range are relatively likely, the additional cost of the taller seawall may be well worth it.